 This article provides a brief overview of VABE, Article 101 TFEU and Chapter I Competition Act 1998 when it comes to vertical agreements.
 Competition law in the UK and Europe is complex and specialist legal advice should be sought before entering into any vertical agreements whether you are a manufacturer, supplier, distributor, seller or re-seller.

-To find out more about how Moore Blatch can assist you to ensure your distribution agreements comply with both national and EU competition law, please contact Dorothy Agnew, a partner in our commercial team, on 02380 718078 or by emailing firstname.lastname@example.org.
+To find out more about how Moore Blatch and our commercial solicitors can assist you to ensure your distribution agreements comply with both national and EU competition law, please contact Dorothy Agnew, a partner in our commercial team, on 02380 718078 or by emailing firstname.lastname@example.org.